akkartik/mu/mu.md

 - `fn main -> x/ebx: int`
 - `fn main args: (addr array (addr array byte)) -> x/ebx: int`

-(The name of the output is flexible.)
+(The names of the inout and output are flexible.
+Strings are addresses to arrays of bytes, or `(addr array byte)` in Mu.)

 ## Blocks